Understanding Student Loan Garnishment

 Request for Hearing

-If your objection is denied, request a hearing promptly.
-At the hearing, present evidence supporting your objection, such as income statements or bills.
+If your objection is denied, request a hearing promptly and present evidence supporting your objection at the hearing, such as income statements or bills.

 Legal Representation

 Consider seeking legal advice or representation during the objection process.
-A lawyer can guide you through the legal complexities and help strengthen your case.
+A lawyer can help you navigate the legal complexities and strengthen your case.

 Potential Outcomes

 During the hearing, the judge will review both parties’ arguments.
-The decision could result in full garnishment, partial garnishment, or complete dismissal of the garnishment order.
+The decision could result in full, partial, or complete dismissal of the garnishment order.

 Appeal Process